Emmotes/ic_spoilers/docs/kyre.md

 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Absolutely Stunning Icon](images/kyre/28325.png) **Variant 2: Absolutely Stunning** (Complete Area 125)
 > Kyre starts in the formation.
-(Slot 3) They can't be moved or removed.
+They can't be moved or removed.
 > Champions deal 1% damage to enemies that are not stunned.
 > A Monk joins the formation.
 Champions adjacent to the Monk have a 10% chance to stun enemies they attack for 5 seconds.
 > 1-2 Shadow Goblins spawn with each wave.
 They don't drop gold nor count towards quest progress.